ecmwf/anemoi-graphs/docs/graphs/edge_attributes.rst

  Edges - Attributes
 ####################

-There are 2 main edge attributes implemented in the `anemoi-graphs`
+There are two main edge attributes implemented in the `anemoi-graphs`
 package:

 *************